-I’ve never been interested in the larger picture – it has always been about getting close up and finding the landscape within; in the patina of oxidised rusts, weathered wood and paint; on sea-washed metals, buildings and boats.
-I prefer the images remain as natural as the elements that have created them.
-I rarely use Photoshop, apart from a bit of artistic housekeeping.
+I’ve never been interested in the larger picture – it has always been about getting up close.
+My images and landscapes are found in the patina of oxidised metals, weathered wood and paint and on sea-washed textures.

 I take my inspiration from emotive artists such as Howard Hodgkin or Gerhard Richter – where it’s about creating feeling and sentiment rather than literal representation.

 ‘I had a dream, in which I was a strange dealer, a dealer in looks or appearances.
 I collected and distributed them, and in the dream, I had just discovered a secret.
 I discovered it on my own, no help.
 The secret was to get inside whatever I was looking at – get inside it.’
 John Berger.